marcoms/quicktap/readme.md

 ### `quicktap.version`

-Returns the version of `quicktap` with the following structure:
+Returns an object specifying `quicktap`'s version with the following structure:

 ```js
 {